anthonyjdella/rcs-unlocked/README.md

 ## Getting Started

-### Step 1: Create a Promotional Template (Choose One)
+### Step 1: Create a Promotional Message Template (Choose One)

-You’ll start by creating a template for a promotional message.
-Choose one of the two options below (creating a carousel or a rich card template):
+Start by creating a rich promotional message template.
+You can choose either a carousel (multiple cards) or a single rich card with media.

-#### Option A: Carousel Template (Multiple Cards)
+#### Option A: Create a Carousel Template (Multiple Cards)

-First, create a carousel template.
+This option creates a carousel template with multiple event cards and actions.

 <details>
   <summary>Click to view the code</summary>